Board of Directors

 Felicia, a lifelong Portlander, spent 14 years working and later consulting in Human Resources Management.
 In 2009, Felicia and her business partner sold the business they had started and enjoyed running for five years.
 Felicia has found volunteering in the community as an important part of her life.
 She has volunteered extensively with the Jewish Federation of Portland, serving as Young Women’s Division President, co-chair of Connections (now Impact), co-chair of Super Sunday, as well as numerous committee chair and Board membership stints.
 She has solicited funds for JFP and Neveh Shalom, and she has served on a number of committees for Neveh Shalom.
 Additionally, Felicia has served as the Parent Teacher Organization (PTO) President and other PTO Board positions.
 Felicia is enjoying her few remaining years of “hands-on” opportunities in the school, such as cookie sales and Art Literacy coaching.

 Felicia never attended BB Camp until ReJewvenation; now she wouldn’t miss it.
-Her children, Brittany and Sean, have attended since they finished second grade.
-Sean was a Junior Counselor this past summer.
+Her children, Brittany and Shawn, have attended since they finished second grade.
 Both of them are devoted BB Campers, without question!
 Todd, Felicia’s husband of 20 years, has been attending Men’s Camp for 18 years, and his grandfather was an original camper.
 Felicia is a member of BB Camp’s Etz Chaim Society and served on the Strategic Planning Sub-committee updating the Camp mission statement.